' WSG has always had a sales presence in Northern Ireland but we’ve now taken it to the next level'

-UK car and motor insurance agency opens new office in Northern Ireland
+UK car and motor insurance agency opens first office in Northern Ireland

 and live on Freeview channel 276